alisterw/lilypond/README.md

 ```

 ## Convenience script
-For convenience it's worth creating a shell script which allows you to run the container by just typing `lilypond`
+For convenience it's worth creating a shell script which will allow you to run the container simply by typing `lilypond`
 at the command prompt.

 To do this, first create a file named `lilypond` in `/usr/local/bin` with the following content: